futtetennista/IntroductionToFunctionalProgramming/RWH/src/Ch26/docs/BeingLazyWithConsciousness.md

                (GHC.Word.W32# 0) (GHC.Word.W32# 9592954) 9592955
                (_t2::ghc-prim-0.5.0.0:GHC.Prim.ByteArray#)))
 ```
 And YES!
-We finally managed to fully evaluate our Bloom filter before it's first
+We finally managed to fully evaluate our Bloom filter before its first
 use in our code.

 ## Wrapping up

-1. Be aware of how to introduce strictness in Haskell code: `seq`, the
+1. There are multiple ways we can use to introduce strictness in Haskell code:
-  `BangPatterns` extension or the functions in the `Control.DeepSeq` module
+   `seq`, the BangPatterns` extension or the functions in the `Control.DeepSeq`
+   module
-2. Use GHCI and leverage the `:print` command and the `+s` flag to help
+2. Using GHCI and leveraging the `:print` command and the `+s` flag can help us
    understanding how our code is evaluated while developing
-3. Keep in mind the difference between NF and WHNF, if we cannot manage to force
+3. Keep in mind the difference between NF and WHNF: if we cannot manage to force
-   evaluation of an expression is because some sub-expression is still in WHNF
+   evaluation of an expression it's because some sub-expression is still in WHNF
-4. Carefully analyse our code to identify where strictness need to be added
+4. Carefully analyse our code to identify where strictness needs to be added